zserge/jsmn/README.md

-Most JSON parsers offer you a bunch of functions to load JSON data, parse it and extract any value by its name. jsmn proves that checking the correctness of every JSON packet or allocating temporary objects to store parsed JSON fields often is an overkill.
+Most JSON parsers offer you a bunch of functions to load JSON data, parse it and extract any value by its name. jsmn proves that checking the correctness of every JSON packet or allocating temporary objects to store parsed JSON fields is often overkill.

 JSON format itself is extremely simple, so why should we complicate it?

 jsmn is designed to be **robust** (it should work fine even with erroneous data), **fast** (it should parse data on the fly), **portable** (no superfluous dependencies or non-standard C extensions).
 And of course, **simplicity** is a key feature - simple code style, simple algorithm, simple integration into